 A four week online circle for women

-Learn the simple practice of putting pen to page to help you unlock the whispers in your soul, excise old hurts, release habits that no longer serve you, tame negative thoughts, gain perspective, exercise your self-compassion muscle, and find flow in your work, relationships, and health.
+Learn the simple practice of putting pen to page to help you learn who you are.
+To excise old hurts, release habits that no longer serve you, tame negative thoughts, gain perspective, exercise your self-compassion muscle, and find flow in your work, relationships, and health.

 Already writing?
 Discover new ways to deepen and energize it to make it your go-to support practice in life.

-You’ve probably heard that writing for a few minutes every day (or every now and then even) can help you connect with yourself; explore your longings, hopes, dreams, and fears; expand your creative muscles, regain confidence, and improve the quality of your life in so many ways.
+You’ve probably heard that writing for a few minutes every day (or even every now and then) can help you connect with yourself; expand your creative muscles, regain confidence, and improve the quality of your life in so many ways.

 That’s where I come in.

 I’ve developed Unwritten to help women make the best of this use-anywhere practice that is a profound addition to any examined life.